Environmental and

 Atmos Energy recognizes the value of protecting the natural environment, and we work to minimize our impact in the areas where we operate.
 Before beginning a project, we conduct a comprehensive environmental review to understand our potential impact on water resources, state- and federal-listed species, habitat, and cultural resources.
 We strive to leave the smallest possible footprint when a project is finished.

-Atmos Energy’s greatest land use is associated with our underground pipeline networks.
-We work to avoid or minimize impacts during project planning by modifying our construction method (e.g., boring or horizontal directional drilling), location, timing, and/or scope based on our environmental review.
-These planning efforts are made in accordance with applicable federal, state, and local laws and regulations, along with input from stakeholder regulatory agencies,[1] as appropriate based upon the project location and scope.
+Atmos Energy’s most significant land use is associated with our underground pipeline networks.
+We work to avoid or minimize impacts during project planning by modifying our construction method (e.g., boring or horizontal directional drilling), location, timing, or scope based on our environmental review.
+These planning efforts are made in accordance with applicable federal, state, and local laws and regulations, along with input from regulatory agencies,[1] as appropriate based upon the project location and scope.
 When impacts to wetlands cannot be avoided, we mitigate project impacts by purchasing credits from wetland mitigation banks in accordance with U.S. Army Corps of Engineers regulations and guidance.

 For construction projects with stormwater plans, sensitive habitat, or cultural resources, Atmos Energy provides oversight of the project during construction, monitoring environmental factors such as:

-• Sensitive habitat areas, including nesting sites
+• Sensitive habitat areas, including nesting sites;

-• Cultural resources
+• Cultural resources;

-• Wetlands and waterbodies
+• Wetlands and waterbodies;

 • Proper handling of any spills

-• Stormwater pollution prevention
+• Stormwater pollution prevention; and

 • Restoration